 Nephrology Billing Services in Georgia

-Georgia's nephrology practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Georgia's commercial rules, Georgia Families requirements, and Palmetto GBA Medicare policies.
+Georgia's nephrology practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Georgia's commercial rules, Georgia Families requirements, and Palmetto GBA (Jurisdiction J) Medicare policies.
 Our AAPC-certified coders specialize in both GA payer rules and nephrology coding complexity.

 Why Georgia Nephrology Practices Need Specialized Billing

 Georgia's healthcare market includes 25,000+ physicians, and nephrology practices here face a payer market dominated by Anthem Blue Cross Blue Shield of Georgia on the commercial side and Georgia Families on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect nephrology procedure coverage and medical necessity requirements.
+Medicare claims are processed through Palmetto GBA (Jurisdiction J), which applies its own Local Coverage Determinations that directly affect nephrology procedure coverage and medical necessity requirements.
 Generic billing teams without GA specific knowledge leave revenue on the table.

 Nephrology billing itself is complex.
 Nephrology uses monthly capitated ESRD codes (90960-90966) based on age and visit frequency, plus hemodialysis procedure codes (90935-90937) and office-based CKD management.
 The monthly capitation model is unlike any other specialty's billing structure.
-When you combine this coding complexity with Georgia's specific payer rules, authorization requirements, and 3 Georgia Families managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving nephrology practices from Atlanta to Columbus and across Georgia.
+When you combine this coding complexity with Georgia's specific payer rules, authorization requirements, and 6 Georgia Families managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving nephrology practices from Atlanta to Athens and across Georgia.

 Georgia Payer Challenges for Nephrology